Dzing-SMW/chordBRR/readme.txt

 1.02:
 	- Fixed rounding error when calculating filters
-	- Fixed error causing overload on rare occasions when saving a BRR file
+	- Fixed error causing overload on rare occasions when saving a BRR file 1.03:
+	-Fixed a bug for BRR samples where the loop point starts immidiately